 It is clear the answers to fundamentally improving humanity are not coming from young people who have already sold their souls to the religions of foregone conclusions widely promulgated as undeniable truth today.
 I talk to many young people worldwide, in the words of Thomas Sowell, about today’s problems from yesterday’s solutions.

-The sweet girl I spoke with had never questioned the value of democracy, did not know what general relativity meant, had never heard of entropy, and just knew the world we created for ourselves is a mess from which she wanted to escape.
+The sweet girl I spoke with had never questioned the value of democracy, did not know what general relativity meant, had never heard of entropy, and just knew the world we created for ourselves was a mess from which she wanted to escape.
 Cognitive dissonance is in high demand, with her using the escapsim of travel as the next best solution to subdue reality.

 Our leaders, elected by populism, so short on substantive influence, full of solipsism, uninformed about nature’s first-principles, married to age-old foregone conclusions, are stuck in hopeless suboptimizations of a human theory left undefined.
 Young people should not take their cues from the conventional wisdom of the current generation.
-A future that breaks the norm will not come from the extrapolation of the current norm.